1887 All-Ireland Senior Football Championship final

-The 1887 All-Ireland Senior Football Championship Final was the first All-Ireland Final and the culmination of the 1887 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1887 All-Ireland Senior Football Championship final was the first All-Ireland Final and the culmination of the 1887 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
 Limerick were the winners.
 It was the first of two All-Ireland football titles for Limerick - the other coming in 1896.

 In 2005, a gold medal won by the final's man-of-the-match Malachi O'Brien fetched €26,500 (three times its guide price) at London auction house Sotheby's.
-It is believed to be the oldest All-Ireland football medal in existence.
+It was believed to be the oldest All-Ireland football medal in existence.
 The Limerick Leader purchased the medal and said it intended to display it in Limerick.

+In June 2023 another medal, awarded to Limerick midfielder Jeremiah Kennedy, was sold at a Dublin auction for €32,000.
+The victorious Limerick team did not receive their medals until 1910.

+Match

+Summary

+The 21 per side final was held at O'Byrne's field at Beech Hill, Donnybrook, which was then the home of Dublin club Benburbs.

+Louth was represented by county champions Dundalk Young Irelands, with the Limerick side composed of members of Limerick Commercials, who had won the Limerick county championship.

+Playing with the aid of the wind in the first half, Louth led by two points at the interval.
+Jim Keating was the first player to register a score in an All-Ireland football final.
+In the second half, the first ever goal in a final was scored by William Spain.
+The Treaty men went on to win by four points.
+Gate receipts for the match came to £300.